zshn25/zshn25.github.io/_posts/2022-10-30-CNNs-vs-Transformers.markdown

 ![convolution]({{site.baseurl}}/images/convolution.svg)
 {:refdef}
 {:refdef: style="text-align: center;"}
-<sub><sup>*A convolutional layer only attends at it's neighbors*
+<sub><sup>*A convolutional layer only attends to its neighbors*
 </sup></sub>
 {: refdef}

 ## Attention

 Transformers on the other hand are typically used for **sequential** data processing, such as text, natural language, where short-term and long-term dependencies are present.
 The actual dependencies are not explicit in this case.
 For example, in the sentence "Alice had gone to the supermarket to meet Bob", one of the verb "meet", is located far-away from the subject "Alice" and this dependency is not spatial but differs a lot.
-This is even more for longer inputs with multiple paragraphs where the final sentence could have had a dependecy to a sentence somewhere in the beginning.
+This is even more for longer inputs with multiple paragraphs where the final sentence could have had a dependency to a sentence somewhere in the beginning.
 Transformers are based on the so called attention mechanisms which learns these relationships between the elements in the sequence.

 {:refdef: style="text-align: center;"}
 [![Odontodactylus scyllarus eyes](https://upload.wikimedia.org/wikipedia/commons/3/3e/Vision_Transformer.gif){: width="100%" .shadow}](https://commons.wikimedia.org/wiki/File:Vision_Transformer.gif)